-Throughout my career, I have worked with clients ranging from small, one-person design shops and local, free magazines to some of the largest architecture and design firms in the Northwest and the biggest magazine titles in the country.
+Throughout my career, I have worked with clients ranging from small, one-person design shops and local, free magazines to some of the largest architecture, design firms, and magazine titles in the country.
 Each has its pleasures and its challenges.
 Most importantly, I recognize that budgets are budgets and am happy to work with you to figure out what I can offer that fits within your price range.

 Explore the options? email Andrew